damndeepesh/damndeepesh.github.io/_pages/about.md

 Sept 2023 - Nov 2023

-- Focused on blockchain development, particularly Ethereum, during my internship.
+- Focused on **blockchain development**, particularly *Ethereum*, during my internship.

 - Developed a robust banking system using ERC20 standards and OpenZeppelin.

-- Successfully deployed the project on the Sepolia testnet.
+- Successfully deployed the project on the **Sepolia testnet**.

-- Demonstrated proficiency in blockchain technology and its financial applications.
+- Demonstrated proficiency in blockchain technology and its **financial applications**.